 Instant Pot Honey Garlic Chicken with just five ingredients is sweet, sticky, and ready in less than 30 minutes for an easy healthy dinner.

-Instant Pot Honey Garlic Chicken was an immedaite hit when I made it for dinner last week.
-Not only was it a five ingredient recipe that took me literally less than 3 minutes to throw into the Instant Pot, it tasted amazing and we were all licking up the sauce from our plates.
+Honey Garlic Chicken was an immediate hit when I made it for dinner last week.
+Not only was it a five ingredient recipe that took me literally less than 3 minutes to throw into the Instant Pot, but it also tasted amazing and we were all licking up the sauce from our plates.

 - Spice things up by adding some Sriracha or Asian garlic chili paste to the mix.
 Red pepper flakes also work, but I love adding an Asian hot sauce since it pairs perfectly with the other flavors in the recipe.